tjeng/high_throughput_screening/README.md

-# Interactively visualizing results from HTS in KNIME
+# Interactively visualizing results of HTS in KNIME